Separation of the largest eigenvalues in eigenanalysis of genotype data from discrete subpopulations: Methods

 which does not depend on $M,N$.
 The parameter $F$ used here, as defined by equation \eqref{Fcoeff}, takes values between $0$ and $1$.
-In practice, $F$ captures departures from Hardy-Weinberg equilibrium.

 Hence begins our main result, that depending on the value of $F$, the threshold cutoff $t$ for determining the number of large eigenvalues corresponding to population structure, is between $0.5$ and $1$.
-If there are $K$ subpopulations present in the data, then as $N$ and $M$ increase without bound (and are subject to certain technical conditions), with overwhelming probability the smallest $M-K$ eigenvalues of $\mC\mC'$ are smaller than $t'$ from \eqref{Threshold}.
-Furthermore, the consecutive largest $K$ eigenvalues are typically much larger than the order of $4\la_j M N $, where $\la_j>0$ is the corresponding eigenvalue of the deterministic (hidden) matrix with entries given by \eqref{QQQ} which we describe below.
-Since we write all eigenvalues in decreasing order, our ability to correctly estimate the value of $K$ depends on the magnitude of the smallest eigenvalue $\la_K$ in comparison to the number of individuals $M$.
+If there are $K$ subpopulations present in the data, then as $N$ and $M$ increase without bound (and are subject to certain technical conditions), then with overwhelming probability the smallest $M-K$ eigenvalues of $\mC\mC'$ are smaller than $t'$ from \eqref{Threshold}.

+Furthermore, the consecutive largest $K$ eigenvalues are typically much larger.
+The theoretical prediction for the observed largest eigenvalues of the normalized sample covariance matrix \eqref{X} are

-Here, in evaluating whether an eigenvalue corresponds to population structure, we are effectively comparing a constant between $1/2$ and $1$ (depending on the value of $F$), to a number larger than $\la_K M$.
-Of course, $\la_K M$ can be made arbitrarily large by increasing the number of individuals $M$, making it possible to easily resolve eigenvalues corresponding to population structure separate from the bulk.
-From our mathematical analysis, we show that the number of populations is estimated essentially without error when $M\la_K$ is larger than $1$.
+where $\la_j$ are the eigenvalues of matrix $\mQ$ introduced in \eqref{QQQ}.
+So in evaluating whether an eigenvalue of $\mX_N$ corresponds to population structure, we are effectively comparing a constant between $0.5$ and $1$ (depending on the value of $F$), to a number larger than $\la_K M$.
+Of course, $\la_K M$ can be made arbitrarily large by increasing the number of individuals $M$, making it possible to resolve which eigenvalues correspond to population structure.
+From our mathematical analysis, we show that the number of subpopulations is estimated essentially without error when $M\la_K$ is larger than $1$.
+More specifically, the accuracy of this estimator of $K$ depends on the theoretical predicted smallest subpopulation eigenvalue:

+for the rescaled matrix $\mX_N$ from equation \eqref{X}.
+This theoretical value indicates whether there is likely to be power to detect the full population substructure present in the data, if, for example, $L > 0.5$.
+Indeed, our simulations confirm that our estimate of population structure works very well whenever $L$ is larger than $0.5$ (when $F=0$), or $L$ is larger than $1$ (when $F=1$).
+In practice, subpopulation parameter $\la_K$ (the smallest eigenvalue of matrix $\mQ$ from equation~\eqref{QQQ}) and thereby $L$, is a hidden parameter that depends on the theoretical hidden subpopulation moments and on the unknown relative proportions $c_1,c_2,\dots,c_K$ of the subpopulations present in the data, and cannot be obtained for non-simulated datasets.

 In view of this strong separation, the eigenvalues of $\mC\mC'$, can be safely used in exploratory data analysis without need for a formal statistical test to assess significance of structure when $M$ is large enough.